 In some cases, you may still need to split a single file into several smaller files.
 This is generally only an issue when you have several hundred thousand commands, such as a file to import one million subscriptions.
 This file would include at least one million subscribe commands.
 By splitting this into four files, you have some control over when each piece of the import will kick off, and support can stop one or more files from being picked up if you need to make a change instead of waiting for all one million commands to complete.

 In addition, you may want to split commands of different types into separate files.
-For example, if you need to delete some subscribers, add other subscribers, and send campaigns, you may wish to create three separate files: one to delete the Subscriber records, one to subscribe addresses, and one to send the campaigns.
+For example, if you need to delete some contacts, add other contacts, and send campaigns, you may wish to create three separate files: one to delete the Contact records, one to subscribe addresses, and one to send the campaigns.